bishoybasily/media-grabber/README.md

 val mediaGrabber = MediaGrabber()

 permissionsRequester.with(this)
-    // returns a stream of booleans for each permission representing it it is granted or not .request(arrayOf(Manifest.permission.CAMERA, Manifest.permission.READ_EXTERNAL_STORAGE, Manifest.permission.WRITE_EXTERNAL_STORAGE))
+    // returns a stream of booleans for each permission representing if it is granted or not .request(arrayOf(Manifest.permission.CAMERA, Manifest.permission.READ_EXTERNAL_STORAGE, Manifest.permission.WRITE_EXTERNAL_STORAGE))
     .toList()
     .filter { // verify that all the requested permissions are granted, or continue if you know what you're doing